-- a few blueberries (optional for additional colour)
+- A few blueberries (optional for additional color)

 - Add all of the ingredients to a saucepan and bring to a boil while stirring to dissolve the sugar.

 - Turn down the heat to low and let simmer for another 10 minutes.

 - Turn off the heal and allow the syrup to cool.

-- Once cool, stain the lavender buds and blueberries then pour through a coffee filter lined strained to remove any particles.
+- Once cool, stain the lavender buds and blueberries, then pour through a coffee-filter-lined strainer to remove any particles.

 - Pour into a vinegar bottle using a funnel and store in the refrigerator for up to 3 weeks.